mlichte2/adyen-python-online-payments/README.md

 - Edit the WEB_VERSION parameter in `app/app.py` to your perfered web version.
 Currently only setup for v6 integrations -- v5 integrations must be edited in the html file (ie paypalv5.html).

+## Changing API Version

+- Can be set in .env file by changing the `CHECKOUT_API_VERSION` variable.
+This may require restarting the server to load the new variable.

 ## How to Add Components

 - create a file in both `app/templates/components/{flow}` and `app/static/js/{flow}` with flow being either advanced or sessions